 12) Vertigo Vieux Port

 This is a recently renovated hostel in Marseille.
 The location of the hostel is in the Old Port area of Marseille just a stone’s throw away from the Central Market, the famous Notre Dame church and plenty of cafes and bars.
 The hostel offers different dormitories housing between 2-6 occupants.
 All the have a private shower and toilet facilities.
 Stylistically, each of the dorms has a unique design that is individually crafted by different local artists.
-The building interior looks cosy but at the same time represents the interiors of a typical Marseillean abode.
+The building interior of Vertigo Vieux Port looks cosy but at the same time represents the interiors of a typical Marseillean abode.
 Facilities include breakfast, Wi-Fi, linens and a fully-equipped kitchen– all complimentary with the cost of stay.

 14) Generator Paris

 This is a biggie.
 Paris has always been a problem area when it comes to finding decent value and good quality hostels so I am really excited about the launch of Generator Paris.
 Located in the emerging district of the 10th Arrondissement, a one-time derelict office block is currently being transformed into a chic array of private terrace wielding private rooms and stylish rooms to share.
 The hostel will be just a 15-minute walk from Gare Du Nord.
 Guests will be able to take a stroll through Buttes-Chaumont Park and mix with the locals, wander from art galleries to vintage shops or relax in a café by Canal St-Martin.
 Star features includes a stunning rooftop terrace , Moroccan themed ‘Cafe Fabien’ and their underground Metro Bar.